rishikesh-shukla/Chromepass/README.md

 True to its code.

-You can covert into exe and setup a pendrive using the code
+You can convert into exe and setup a pendrive using the code